muhammedadil2206/Heimeimage-bot/DEBUG_404_ERROR.md

 ### Step 1: Check Backend Status

-1. Go to Render Dashboard
+1. Go to Vercel Dashboard
-2. Click on Backend Service
+2. Click on Backend Project
-3. Check Status - should be **Live**
+3. Check Deployments - should be **Ready**
 4. Check Last Deployed - should be recent

 ### Step 2: Check Backend Logs

-1. Go to Render Dashboard → Backend Service → Logs
+1. Go to Vercel Dashboard → Backend Project → Deployments → Logs
 2. Look for:
    ```
-   Server listening on port 10000
-   MongoDB connected
+   MongoDB connected (serverless)
    Environment: production
    ```
 3. If you see errors, fix them first